mui/mui-x/docs/src/pages/components/data-grid/localization/localization.md

 {{"demo": "pages/components/data-grid/localization/CustomLocaleTextGrid.js", "bg": "inline"}}

+## Locale text

 The default locale of Material-UI is English (United States).
 You can find all the locales supported in [the source](https://github.com/mui-org/material-ui-x/blob/HEAD/packages/grid/_modules_/grid/locales) in the GitHub repository.

 ### Supported locales